 4.10.
 Information relating to the transfer of personal data to third countries

 Research participants shall be provided with certain additional information if personal data are to be transferred outside of the EU/EEA to third countries or international organisations.
 In addition to compliance with other preconditions for the legality of the processing of personal data, transferring the personal data in these situations requires that the transfer has a legal basis referred to in chapter V of the GDPR.
 This also includes onward transfers of personal data from the receiving country or organisation to a third country or another international organisation.

 In scientific research, the transfer may, for example, be based on an adequacy decision of the European Commission on the appropriate level of data protection in the country (article 45).
 The countries/territories with an adequacy decision currently include Andorra, Argentina, Canada (with limitations), the Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, and Uruguay.
-The United States of America is subject to the EU-U.S. Privacy Shield Framework, which requires certification of the recipient of personal data as part of the arrangement.
 Other bases for the transfer can be transfers subject to appropriate safeguards (article 46), binding corporate rules (article 47), and derogations for specific situations (article 49).
 If the research includes transferring personal data to third countries or international organisations, it is recommended to contact the data protection officer or lawyer in your organisation to ensure the correct application of rules regarding transfers.

 The content of the information provided to research participants is determined by the mechanism used for the transfer.
 If personal data are transferred in the way mentioned above, the information provided to research participants must include